Expansivity theory and Sendov's conjecture: Expansion on a tuple of polynomials

-\begin{remark} It is very important to notice especially that the fifth expanded tuple in Example \ref{ex1} consist entirely of entries that are constants, so it is essentially the expanded tuple of the last non vanishing phase of expansion.
-Thus we introduce once again the notion of a rank of expansion. \end{remark}
+We observe that the fifth expanded tuple in Example \ref{ex1} consists entirely of entries that are real numbers, and, therefore, the expanded tuple of the last non-vanishing phase of expansion.
+Now, we introduce once again the notion of a rank of expansion.